dhis2/design-system/principles/content-communication.md

 # Content & Communication

+--- Introduction ---

 ### Talking to the user

 It's important when communicating with the user to keep a consistent, understandable tone of voice.
 We do not want to talk down to our users, on the other hand we do not want to confuse them unnecessarily.

 Help the user build a logical mental picture of whatever you are trying to communicate.
 Refer them to the help documentation where necessary to keep things concise.

 For example:

 >"Enable map legend sets for each dimension layer?"

 vs.

 >"Apply legend sets to all layers?"

 The difference is subtle, but the second example is more human, slightly simplified, but still gives enough detail for the user to understand what will happen.
 Focus on the intended action when presenting an option.
 In the first example, what does "enable" really mean?
 The user doesn't want to "enable" as a final intended action.
 Their intended final action is to get legend sets applied to all map layers, enabling an option is a proxy to get to that goal.
 Instead, go direct to that intended action and use that word instead, "apply".

 ### Building a conceptual model